 Some alarmed seniors have said they will have to stop taking medication altogether for several months until they can save enough money to cover the $100 deductible.
 Others say they will cut their pills in half to reduce the burden of the co-payments.

-The Center reached out to Christine Elliott, Minister of Health in the Ford government, more than three weeks ago, to make her aware of the situation.
-Despite this, and our interview on Global News Radio’s Morning Show on the subject and the risks being caused to affected seniors, the Minister has refused to respond or even acknowledge the concerns.
+The Center reached out to Christine Elliott, Minister of Health in the Ford government, more than four weeks ago, to make her aware of the situation.
+Despite this, and our interview on Global News Radio’s Morning Show on the risks being caused to affected seniors, the Minister has refused to respond or even acknowledge the concerns.
 This is what responsible Ontarians would define as an outrage.

 Apart from being completely disrespectful, such silence is needlessly leaving affected seniors in a state of extreme anxiety.
 That is irresponsible for anyone, and it is totally unforgivable on the part of a minister of health.